by Andrea M. Darcy

 photo by Eugene Xhyvchik

-Questions break up all your reflecting back, and help you connect over things that interest you.
+The right questions break up all your reflecting back, and help you connect over things that interest you.

 But if you ask people ‘why’ questions, it can first sound accusatory.
 It then also sends the person down a ‘rabbit hole’ of analysis.
 Why did they do that, after all?
-It makes them think of the past, when they might not want to.

 If you are often accused of being too ‘intense’, you are probably asking too many ‘why’ questions.